Vehicle Safety for Arizona Roles and Responsibilities

 Collecting environmental data from private, commercial, specialty and public fleet vehicles in order to provide motorists with advisories and alerts.

-Identifying and warning motorists using reduced speed warning zone warnings, lane closures, lane restrictions, location and extent of the reduced speed zones and information about associated road configuration changes including lane merges and shifts
+Use Connected Vehicle equipment and systems to identify and warn motorists using reduced speed warning zone warnings, lane closures, lane restrictions, location and extent of the reduced speed zones and information about associated road configuration changes including lane merges and shifts

 Providing environmental sensors and data to the connected vehicle roadside equipment.

-Arizona Cities and TownsMonitoring and providing current environmental conditions, warnings and recommended speeds, safety messages, speed advisories, and weather conditions to connected vehicles.
+Use Connected Vehicle equipment and systems to monitor and provide current environmental conditions, warnings and recommended speeds, safety messages, speed advisories, and weather conditions to connected vehicles.

 Maintain roadway center line and side line striping for Connected and Automated Vehicles.